theobald-software/xu-column-decryption/azure-function/xuDecryptionFunction/Readme.md

 Using Azure functions has the following requirements:
 * An Azure account with an active subscription and a resource group
-* An installation of the [.NET Core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
+* An installation of the [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * The [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools)

 [-Source](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=azure-cli%2Cbrowser#configure-your-local-environment)